 50-50 Child Custody and Taxes

 As with nearly every tax issue, it is advisable to consult or retain a certified public accountant (CPA) to ensure that tax documents are filed correctly and to maximize any potential deductions.
-Parents often alternate who claims the children as dependents on the tax forms each year in an attempt to make the tax benefits somewhat even.
-However, this largely depends on your custody sharing situation and any child support arrangements.
+Divorced or separated parents often alternate who claims the children as dependents on the tax forms each year in an attempt to make the tax benefits somewhat even.
+However, this largely depends on your custody sharing situation and any existing child support arrangements.